Bhakra Dam

-Bhakra Nangal Dam is a concrete gravity dam on the Satluj River in Bhakra Village near Bilaspur in Bilaspur district, Himachal Pradesh in northern India.
+Bhakra Nangal Dam is a concrete gravity dam on the Satluj River in Bhakra Village in Bilaspur district, Himachal Pradesh in northern India.
 The dam forms the Gobind Sagar reservoir.
+Nangal Dam is another dam at Nangal in Punjab downstream of Bhakra Dam.
+However, sometimes both the dams together are called Bhakra-Nangal Dam though they are two separate dams.
+It is the second tallest dam in Asia.